 - Recommended courses include: computer/technology skills, kinesiology, education, technical or critical writing, logic, fine and performing arts, language and communication systems, philosophy, and industrial arts or activity-based courses (e.g., woodworking, ceramics, photography).
 No more than four credits in activity-based courses are acceptable.

-Minimum overall grade point average (GPA) of 3.0.
+Minimum grade point average (GPA) to apply is 3.0.
 A lower GPA may be considered with an exceptional score on the Graduate Record Exam (GRE).
+A minimum score of 3.5 is required on the analytical portion of the GRE.
 If a required course is repeated both grades are used in the GPA calculation for the cumulative GPA.
 The credit hours assigned to the course may be counted only once in fulfilling the required number of hours.

 Satisfactory score on the GRE taken within the last five years.
 The highest score in each category will be considered if the test has been taken more than once.